Our Fleet

 Rosalind– Sponsored by Brackley Festival of Motorcycling.
 Rosalind Franklin – (1920-1958) was an English chemist and X-ray crystallographer who made contributions to the understanding of the molecular structures of DNA.

-Dorothy – On loan from Groupe Renault UK.
+Dorothy – Originally on loan from Groupe Renault UK.

 Agnes – Dame Agnes Hunt (1866-1948) was a British Nurse, in 1887, she began training as a “lady pupil” nurse at the Royal Alexandra Hospital in Rhyl, North Wales.
 Hunt was awarded the Royal Red Cross in 1918 for her contribution during the war